wladyslaws/multitask/README.md

 If you do not change photo sets you can from now on go with:
 > `$python train_ssd500.py --load_cache True`

 to omit a long step of caching.
+You can change number of epochs with option `-e` or `--epochs`.

-Every 100 epochs (number of epochs can be changed with option `-e` or `--epochs`) we perform validation step.
+At the end of training we perform validation step.
 The validation step creates data for evaluation in the file `TIME-YYYYMMDD-HHmmss.json`.

 If you now switch directory to `evaluation` you can evaluate your results here.
 For example if you want to evaluate segmentation just go: